ryutau/voluntary-collaboration/README.md

 $ cd src
 ```

 First, please run `src/main_analysis.py` to perform all the analysis.
-This may take few hours depending on your environment.
+This may take less than a few hours, depending on your environment.
 ```
 $ python main_analysis.py
 ```